January 14, 2021

 4. Asks

 You ask people for money.
-One of the top five reasons people donate because you asked them.
+One of the top five reasons people donate is because you asked them.
 While passive asks –such as mentions in your newsletter–help, they are insufficient.
 You need to make specific requests for financial support from individuals regularly.
 “Will you donate to the annual appeal?”
 Your marketing efforts (#2) encourage people to give.
 When you fail to ask, your potential donors assume you don’t need the funds.

 5. Board Credibility